 “Those who would give up essential liberty in exchange for a little temporary safety deserve neither liberty nor safety.”

-Leftists, despite incontrovertible evidence their simplistic and freedom-destroying solutions—gun bans, “universal background checks,” closing the nonexistent “gun show loophole,” “red flag” laws, and “gun free” school zones—do not work, they can’t possibly work, never cease pushing them.
+Leftists, despite incontrovertible evidence their simplistic and freedom-destroying solutions—gun bans, “universal background checks,” closing the nonexistent “gun show loophole,” “red flag” laws, magazine capacity bans, “assault weapon” bans and confiscation and “gun free” school zones—do not work, they can’t possibly work, never cease pushing them.
 They patiently wait and renew their demands whenever a mass murder occurs, hoping to push over-reaching and ineffective legislation through the Congress while people are not thinking clearly.
+Within 24 hours of two California Deputy Sheriffs being ambushed and gravely wounded, Joe Biden pushed for gun control, citing weapons and magazines not used in that attack:

-The first two installments of this series (enter “School Attacks 2019” into the SMM home page search bar) outlined an unprecedented, dangerous and very real issue facing American schools today: attacks by active shooters, whether disaffected or deranged citizens—student or adult–or Islamic terrorists, foreign or domestic.
-Such attacks are rare, but there is nothing stopping them–virtually anywhere.
+The first two installments of this series (enter “School Attacks 2020” into the SMM home page search bar) outlined an unprecedented, dangerous and very real issue facing American schools today: attacks by active shooters, whether disaffected or deranged citizens—student or adult–or Islamic terrorists, foreign or domestic.
+Such attacks are rare, but there is, virtually anywhere, nothing stopping them.
 This article and the next will deal primarily with truly effective solutions, and with commonly raised objections to the only truly effective way to protect children when a school attack occurs.

 QUESTIONS, ANSWERS AND SOLUTIONS, PART 1: